The Guianas: Pre-colonial period

-Before the arrival of European colonials, the Guianas were populated by scattered bands of native Arawak people.
-The native tribes of the Northern amazon forests are most closely related to the natives of the Caribbean; most evidence suggests that the Arawaks immigrated from the Orinoco and Essequibo River Basins in Venezuela and Guiana into the northern islands, and were then supplanted by more warlike tribes of Carib Indians, who departed from these same river valleys a few centuries later.
+Before the arrival of European colonials, the Guianas were populated by scattered bands of Indigenous Lokono people.
+The Indigenous tribes of the Northern amazon forests are most closely related to the Natives of the Caribbean; most evidence suggests that the Lokono immigrated from the Orinoco and Essequibo River Basins in Venezuela and Guiana into the northern islands, and were then supplanted by more warlike tribes of Kalinago Indians, who departed from these same river valleys a few centuries later.

-Over the centuries of the pre-colonial period, the ebb and flow of power between Arawak and Carib interests throughout the Caribbean resulted in a great deal of intermingling (some forced through capture, some accidental through contact).
+Over the centuries of the pre-colonial period, the ebb and flow of power between Arawakan and Kalinago interests throughout the Caribbean resulted in a great deal of intermingling (some forced through capture, some accidental through contact).
 This ethnic mixing, particularly in the Caribbean margins like the Guianas, produced a hybridised culture.
-Despite their political rivalry, the ethnic and cultural blending between the two groups had reached such a level that, by the time the Europeans arrived, the Carib/Arawak complex in Guiana was so homogeneous that the two groups were almost indistinguishable to outsiders.
-Through the contact period following Columbus's arrival, the term "Guiana" was used to refer to all areas between the Orinoco, the Rio Negro, and the Amazon, and was seen so much as a unified, isolated entity that it was often referred to as the “Island of Guiana.”
+Despite their political rivalry, the ethnic and cultural blending between the two groups had reached such a level that, by the time the Europeans arrived, the Kalinago/Lokono complex in Guiana was so homogeneous that the two groups were almost indistinguishable to outsiders.
+Through the contact period following Columbus's arrival, the term "Guiana" was used to refer to all areas between the Orinoco, the Rio Negro, and the Amazon, and was seen so much as a unified, isolated entity that it was often referred to as the "Island of Guiana."